reubenson/reubenson.github.io/src/projects/allure-of-inertia.md

 url: https://www.nts.live/shows/metamorphosis-2024/episodes/metamorphosis-2024-allure-of-inertia-w-reuben-son-6th-may-2024
 layoutType: two-column
 ---
+_Music for holding the capacity to change, for letting go of state.
+Breaking forms and surfaces, following water to weather.
+Speakers diffusing fragrances of sound.
+From open windows and sliding glass doors to the ocean … amor fati._

 <figure class="figure-medium">
   <img src="/public/allure-of-inertia.jpeg" alt="show flyer by NTS">
   <figcaption>Background photo for show flyer taken of ceramic 'barnacle' temporarily installed by the Atlantic Ocean</figcaption>
 </figure>

-"_Music for holding the capacity to change, for letting go of state.
-Breaking forms and surfaces, following water to weather.
-Speakers diffusing fragrances of sound.
-From open windows and sliding glass doors to the ocean … amor fati._"

 Mix for NTS Radio, on the theme of _metamorphosis_.